xTwo56/coinswap/README.md

   `maker-cli`: The RPC controler of the server deamon.
 This can be used to manage the server, access internal wallet, see swap statistics, etc. App demo [here](https://github.com/citadel-tech/coinswap/blob/master/docs/app%20demos/maker-cli.md)

   `taker`: The swap client app.
 This acts as a regular bitcoin wallet with swap capability.
-App dmeo [here](https://github.com/citadel-tech/coinswap/blob/master/docs/app%20demos/taker-tutorial.md)
+App demo [here](https://github.com/citadel-tech/coinswap/blob/master/docs/app%20demos/taker-tutorial.md)

 All the apps will require a Bitcoin Core RPC connection running on testnet4.
 For running bitcoin instrcutions, see [here](https://github.com/citadel-tech/coinswap/blob/master/docs/app%20demos/bitcoind.md)